Meroniums in Spin-Orbit Coupled Bose Gases: Conclusions

-\emph{Conclusions}.---The topological states in a two-dimensional Rashba SO coupled Bose gas are investigated.
-Systems with SO couplings usually tend to condense in a state with no-zero momentum.
-By the same token, we find that topological state in our system can have a spherical wave factor $e^{ikr}$ in some parameter space.
+The topological states in a two-dimensional Rashba SO coupled Bose gas are investigated.
+Systems with SO couplings usually tend to condense in a state with nonzero momentum.
+Analogously, we find that topological state in our system can have a radial wave factor $e^{ikr}$ in some parameter space.
 Basically, we find four distinguished phases.
-One is the HV phase.
-The second one is the SWHV, which is a HV combined with a factor $e^{ikr}$.
-The other two phases, DP and SS, are superpositions of HV and SWHV.
+One is the HV phase, which has been found and discussed in similar systems.
+The second one is the RWHV, which is a HV combined with a radial wave factor $e^{ikr}$.
+The other two phases, DP and SS, are superpositions of HV and RWHV, respectively.
 Due to the superposition of $e^{ik_c r}$ and $e^{-ik_c r}$, the SS phase exhibits novel and intriguing structure, the spin density of which has a spiral pattern.
-Furthermore, the spin configurations show that HV and SWHV are merons, while the DP and SS are new type, called meronium.
+Furthermore, the spin configurations show that HV and RWHV are merons.
+We also find that the spin configuration of DP and SS states are new type, called meronium.
 Phase diagram shows that the DP is less stable, while SS phase is more stable for strong SO coupling effect.
 In material science,the combinations of topological structures with positive and negative charges may have broader applications due to the absence of skyrmion Hall effect.
-Hence, this work has not only uncovered a new topological state, but also provides insights into the search for more stable combined topological states in material science.
+Hence, this work has not only uncovered a new topological state, but also provides insights into the search for combined topological states in material science.
+In future work, it will be interesting to systematically investigate the instability of the meronium state under various circumstances, for instance, the instability to higher order angular momentum states, against the anisotropy of the SO coupling strength or anisotropy of the trap potential.